 OK guys, ever stumped about what to do with those yellow, funny looking squash?

-Well me too, until tonight.
-In the spirit of those stuck inside while Sandy makes her way up the east coast, I wanted to get creative with what was in my refrigerator instead of ordering take out.
+Yea, me too.
 I had these yellow squash that frankly I wasn’t sure how to cook but Bryce and I needed a project today after school.
-We picked them up at the pumpkin patch with some “nontraditional” looking pumpkins and I thought we might paint them or something along with the spooky looking gourds we bought.
+We picked them up at the pumpkin patch and intended to paint them along with some spooky gourds.
 Glad we didn’t!
 They were delicious roasted with eggs.

 Roasted Eggs and Autumn Squash